devndesigner6/diabetes-risk-predictor/README.md

 This is my comprehensive implementation of an end-to-end machine learning solution for predicting diabetes risk.
 I built this project to demonstrate skills in data science, machine learning, and web development.
 The application uses the Pima Indians Diabetes Dataset to provide diabetes risk assessments through a web interface.

 ## 🚀 Quick Start
-To run the application locally:
+To run the application:
-1. Start the Flask application (see Running the Application section below)
+1. Clone the repository
-2. Open your browser and go to: http://localhost:5000
+2. Install dependencies: `pip install -r deployment/requirements.txt`
-3. Enter health information in the form
+3. Run the application: `python webapp/app.py`
-4. Click "Predict Risk" to get results
+4. Access the web interface to make predictions

 ## 📊 Project Highlights
 - **Machine Learning Model**: Diabetes risk prediction algorithm